- Gain a privileged insight into Fauna & Flora International's (FFI) projects

 Travel through the jungles, mountains and lakes of Rwanda and DRC, exploring this fascinating but vulnerable region.
 Venture into the forests of Kahuzi-Biega National Park, to meet the iconic Grauer’s gorilla.
 Encounter the critically endangered mountain gorilla in the impressive Virunga Massif.

-Accompanied by FFI’s Thalia Liokatis, an experienced conservationist, gain a privileged insight into the vital work taking place here.
+Accompanied by an FFI representative, gain a privileged insight into the vital work taking place here.
 See community-focussed conservation in action and meet the local people at the forefront of pioneering initiatives, including those run by the International Gorilla Conservation Programme.

 International Gorilla Conservation Programme